Collin successor to Bernard-Henri Wagner, Paris, France, 1886 serial number 3.

 driving the switch from the escapement.

 It's obvious that this movement was made for show as well as functionality.
-The case it
+The weight

 an 8 day duration.
 The winding key was designed to be operated with both hands.